libris/definitions/README.md

     $ python scripts/misc/vocab-summary.py build/vocab.jsonld -c build/vocab/context.jsonld -v

+When bigger changes are made, you can generate a more predicable output by
+calling:

+    $ PYTHONHASHSEED=1 python datasets.py -l

+Use this in conjunction with switching between a stable branch and a feature, backing up the build directory when doing so, then using e.g.:

+    diff -qr /tmp/build-develop-bak build

+to see the resulting differences.

 ### Term Categories

 To categorize classes and properties, we use or own `kbv:category` property,